mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *he who loves 50 people has 50 woes; he who loves no one has no woes.*
+> *education is what remains after one has forgotten what one has learned in school.*

 </div>
 <!-- quote-end -->